Lyari: Sports

 Football and boxing are the most popular sports, and some of the most notable boxers and footballers in Pakistan have mostly emerged from Lyari.

 The city of Lyari has played a large role in Pakistani football history.
-In its early years, football in Pakistan was mainly concentrated to Balochistan and the locality of Lyari, from where majority of players of the Pakistan national football team were recruited mainly in the 1960s, which is often regarded as the early golden age of Pakistani football.
-Notable players during this period include Abdul Ghafoor, nicknamed the "Pakistani Pelé" and "Black Pearl of Pakistan", Muhammad Umer, Turab Ali, Ali Nawaz Baloch, among others.
+Notable players from Lyari include Abdul Ghafoor, nicknamed the "Pakistani Pelé" and "Black Pearl of Pakistan", Muhammad Umer, Turab Ali, Ali Nawaz Baloch, Maula Bakhsh, Murad Bakhsh, Qadir Bakhsh, Abdul Jabbar, Hussain Killer, Abdullah Rahi, Yousuf Sr., Yousuf Jr., Ghulam Sarwar Sr., Muhammad Tariq Hussain, among others.
 The Kakri Ground and People's Football Stadium, which is one of the major football stadiums in the country are located in the city.

 The 1988 Summer Olympics in Seoul, South Korea bronze medal champion Hussein Shah was born and trained in Lyari, who won in the Middleweight division (71–75 kg).
 It was the country's first-ever Olympic boxing medal.

+In popular culture

+The 2025 and 2026 Indian spy action thriller films Dhurandhar and Dhurandhar: The Revenge are based in the neighbourhoods of Lyari and the plot revolves around multiple locations in its vicinity.